Britney’s colorful Glory track, “Mood Ring,” is an otherworldly ray of light.

-The haunting electro track finds Britney reflecting an array of moods while singing over a sinister beat crafted by DJ Mustard and Twice As Nice (Rihanna's "Needed Me").
-The song wasn't featured on Britney's U.S. release of Glory, but does land on the Japanese edition out this week.
+Britney’s ninth studio album has a vibe, and if there’s one song to set the overall tone, it’s “Mood Ring.”
+The haunting electro track finds Britney reflecting an array of moods while singing over a sinister beat crafted by DJ Mustard and Twice As Nice (Rihanna’s “Needed Me”).
+The song wasn’t featured on Britney’s U.S. release of Glory, but landed on the Japanese edition.

-How did the concept of mood ring come about?
+How did the concept for “Mood Ring” come about?

 In February 2015, one of my close friends Melanie Fontana and I were writing in my Los Angeles studio.
 Our sessions usually consist of cooking, making coffee, dreamin’ (out loud) and recording.
 You have to understand, when Mel and I write songs, it’s always a hang-out, never anything I’d consider “work”.
 So, here we are chatting about our lives, just throwing around any melody and word ideas, literally just like “oooooooooo eeeeeee” etc. Melanie began to sing “moooooood swingssss.. you give me moooood swings”.
 I’d say maybe a half of a second passed before I replied, “or like mood ring”.
 Continuing, I sang “up and down emotions”.
 The rest of the words came effortlessly to us from there.
 It hit both of us immediately that we had something special.